-- 14.1 Any employee who is not reconfirmed or reassigned shall be deemed to have had their position disestablished and clause 17.1 shall apply. - 14.2 A minimum of two month's month's notice shall be given of all positions which are to be disestablished. - 14.3 Employees whose positions are disestablished, and who have not already identified voluntary options, shall be offered the options identified in clause 17.1 at least two months before the effective date of disestablishment. - 14.4 If, during the two-month notice period, a suitable permanent position arises at the reorganised school or any of the schools involved in the merger process, the employee may seek appointment to that position and if he/shethey is are suitably gualified and experienced he/shethey shall be appointed to that position. - 14.5 The options identified in clause 17.1 shall be available at the date of disestablishment. - 14.6 If no staff surplus option is elected by the employee by the effective date of disestablishment, the employee will be deemed to have redeployment/ supernumerary status in the reorganised school.
+- 14.1 Any employee who is not reconfirmed or reassigned shall be deemed to have had their position disestablished and clause 17.1 shall apply. - 14.2 A minimum of two menth's month's notice shall be given of all positions which are to be disestablished. - 14.3 Employees whose positions are disestablished, and who have not already identified voluntary options, shall be offered the options identified in clause 17.1 at least two months before the effective date of disestablishment. - 14.4 If, during the two-month notice period, a suitable permanent position arises at the reorganised school or any of the schools involved in the merger process, the employee may seek appointment to that position and if he/shethey is are suitably qualified and experienced he/shethey shall be appointed to that position. - qualified and experienced he/shethey shall be appointed to that position.

+14.5 The options identified in clause 17.1 shall be available at the date of disestablishment. - 14.6 If no staff surplus option is elected by the employee by the effective date of disestablishment, the employee will be deemed to have redeployment/ supernumerary status in the reorganised school.